 So, when selecting your drapery, you might want to keep in mind the future.
 If you’re looking for a style that lasts—so you don’t have to redesign your room anytime soon—choose something Traditional or Modern or some version of those two venerable styles.
 Graber is constantly researching style trends and selecting color and fabrics that show a strong potential for long-lasting style—so you can feel confident that the fabrics you see in the Graber catalogue will look fresh for years to come.

-So, What’s the Most Popular Fabric for curtains?
+So, What’s the Most Popular Fabric for curtains and drapery?

 Variations of white as well as neutrals—browns, grays, and tans—are top choices for drapery fabric color.
 Combinations of blue and white are quite popular, as are sheers in white and ivory.
 But none of that matters if that’s not what you want in your home.
 The color that speaks to you is the right color for you.